-The successor to Colour Me Pop featured acts playing live in a studio setting, the studio in this case being the vacated premises of Gerry Anderson’s Century 21 productions in Slough, Berkshire, and like its predecessor it had production ties to BBC2's daily arts strand Late Night Line Up, with Line Up's editor Rowan Ayes as producer.
+This show, a kind of successor to Colour me Pop featured acts playing live in a studio setting, the studio in this case being the vacated premises of Gerry Anderson’s Century 21 productions in Slough, Berkshire, and like its predecessor it had production ties to BBC2's daily arts strand Late Night Line Up, with Line Up's editor Rowan Ayes as producer.

-The show had been voted the best TV pop show in the music weekly Melody Maker for 1970 and things were proceeding nicely, but controversy hounded the final shows as one of the Producers had been on the unfortunate end of a News of the World sting when he accepted money from the newspaper to allow the band Demon Fuzz to appear on the show in return for a £200 payment.
-The band knew nothing of the payment by the newspaper, so never gave permission to be involved.
+The show had been voted the best TV pop show in the music weekly Melody Maker for 1970 and things were proceeding nicely, but controversy hounded the final shows as one of the producers had been on the unfortunate end of a News of the World sting when he accepted money from the newspaper to allow the band Demon Fuzz to appear on the show in return for a £200 payment.
+The band also knew nothing of the payment by the newspaper, so never gave permission to be involved.
 The producer later confessed to the BBC and was fired.
-The show was dropped and gave way to the Old Grey Whistle Test, which was Produced by Disco 2's Executive Producer Michael Appleton.

-Possibly three complete shows are known to exist.
+Only three complete shows and some live inserts are known to exist.